Is Cyber Security Training a Legal Requirement in Australia

 Businesses have limited time and budget.
 If something is not explicitly required, it falls down the list.

 But the question is framed incorrectly.
 The real question is not “is training required?”
 It is “can I demonstrate that I took reasonable steps to protect the information my business holds?”
+That is a compliance obligation, and it requires a system to prove it.

 What the Privacy Act actually expects